Tronic Artificial Intelligence

 Call Charges

-An itemised cost breakdown for each call.
+An itemised cost for each call.

 Transactions